 Let’s look at each of these questions in turn:

 - Why and How to Register Your Video

 A video is protected by copyright law from the moment of its creation.
 Registering the work with the Copyright Office is not a legal requirement.
 From the time that you have created your video and put it into a “tangible form” — a DVD, a file on your hard drive, or a file uploaded to the Internet — the video is legally yours.

 That said, there are steps you can and should take to make sure this right is recognized and protected.
 The most basic step is to include a copyright notice in the first minute or so of the broadcast.
-The same notice should be placed on any packaging if you save the video to disk and distribute it that way.
+In addition, place the same notice on any packaging if you save the video to disk and distribute it that way.
 The form of the copyright notice is:

 Copyright (or ©) [year released] by [name of owner].
 All rights reserved.

-So if John Smith is releasing a video in 2015, the notice should say, “© 2015 by John Smith.
+So, if John Smith is releasing a video in 2015, the notice should read: “© 2015 by John Smith.
 All rights reserved.”

 This is the minimum notice used by most broadcasters.
 You can also add further language such as: “No part of this video may be reproduced or transmitted in any form or by any means, electronic or mechanical, without the written permission of the copyright holder.”
-That strengthens the point and makes it clear that permission isn’t granted a priori, but isn’t required.
+That strengthens the point and makes it clear that permission isn’t granted a priori.

 According to the U.S. Copyright Office:

 No publication or registration or other action in the Copyright Office is required to secure copyright. . .
 Copyright is secured automatically when the work is created, and a work is “created” when it is fixed in a copy or phonorecord for the first time.